Ibrahima Camara (footballer, born 1992)

-Ibrahima Sory ″Passy″ Camara (born 6 October 1992) is a Guinean footballer who plays for FC Dacia Chișinău.
+Ibrahima Sory ″Passy″ Camara (born 6 October 1992) is a Guinean professional footballer who plays as a midfielder.

 At the age of 15, Camara signed with first league Moldovan team, Tiligul-Tiras Tiraspol, where he played two seasons.

 In 2010, while he had a contract with Olimpia Bălți, he signed another contract with Academia Chișinău and began training with them.
 Then, Moldovan Football Federation decided that Camara was a player of Olimpia Bălți and banned Camara for six matchdays and fined him US$500.